-Even when Jesus Christ was a baby, His parents, Mary and Joseph, were just like your parents.
-In their religion, it was important to bring the baby to the Temple when they were 40 days old.
-They would also give a special gift to God.
-Mary and

-Joseph didn't have a lot of money, so they gave two turtle doves (St. Luke 2:22-40, Leviticus 12:8) as their gift.
+St. Mary and St. Joseph was also like our parents when it came to Jesus.
+In the Jewish religion, it was important to bring the baby to the Temple when he or she was 40 days old.
+The parents would give a special gift to God.
+Since Mary and Joseph did not have a lot of money, they gave two turtle doves (St. Luke 2:22-40, Leviticus 12:8) as their gift.

-They went to the Temple in Jerusalem because that was God's house.
-We also know that Jesus is God, so this story also reminds us that God loves humility.
-Jesus humbled Himself to be born not to people who were not rich with money but who loved God and prayed every day.
+The Temple in Jerusalem was God's House.
+Jesus is God, so this story also reminds us that God humbled Himself to be born to parents who were not rich, but instead loved God and prayed every day.